rom-rb/rom-rb.org/source/learn/repositories/reading-simple-objects.html.md

 Read your adapter's documentation to see the full listing of its Relation methods.

-> These are just simple reads.
-See the [Associations](/learn/associations)
-> section to see how to construct multi-relation selector methods using joins.

 ## Single Results vs Many Results

 Every relation is lazy loading and most methods return another relation.
 To